vivo-community/vivo-vagrant/README.md

 ~~~

-### Other operating system notes
+### Commands / system layout
  * VIVO application: `/usr/local/vivo`
  * VIVO data directory: `/usr/local/vdata`
  * Tomcat: `/var/lib/tomcat7/`
-  ** To start/stop Tomcat run `sudo /etc/init.d/tomcat start|stop|restart`.
+ * To start/stop Tomcat run `sudo /etc/init.d/tomcat start|stop|restart`.
- * [Shared directory](http://docs.vagrantup.com/v2/synced-folders/) with host system: `/work`.
+ * A Vagrant [shared directory](http://docs.vagrantup.com/v2/synced-folders/) is available at `/work` from the box.

-## Notes
+### Background
  * This Vagrant box is intended for development only.
 Change default user names and passwords if you intend to use this config for a production deployment.
  * The source at `/usr/local/vivo` is based off a [template](https://github.com/lawlesst/vivo-project-template) and under git version control.
  * On older versions of Vagrant it might be necessary to start Vagrant with the `$ vagrant up --no-provision` flag to prevent the VIVO installation script from running each time.
  * Vagrant supports virtualization utilities other than [VirtualBox](https://www.virtualbox.org/) but this package hasn't been tested with those.
-Please report back if you are using another tool with this package.
+Please report back if you have adapted this to work with another virtulaization tool.

 ## Updates to VIVO and Vitro code
  * From time to time, updates will be made to the current VIVO or Vitro release.
 To make sure your VIVO Vagrant box is running the latest code.
 Login to your box, shutdown Tomcat, and checkout the latest [VIVO](https://github.com/vivo-project/VIVO) and [Vitro](https://github.com/vivo-project/Vitro) code from Github.
 For example: